 Next, draw curved lines across your lines, from one side of the mask to the other.
 It will look like your spider web originated from one corner of your mask.

 Now it’s glitter time!

 Cover the mask generously with your glitter.
 Don’t be afraid, the glitter will clean up.

 Now, in the words of Taylor Swift, it’s time to “shake it off, shake it off.”
 But, don’t shake it too hard, try to keep all the glitter on your newspaper.
 Set the masks aside to dry for awhile.

-It's time to take care of that glitter.
-Slowly lift up both sides so that all the glitter goes into that crease in the middle.
-You can then use that as a funnel to put the leftover glitter back in the container (or in the trash if you've got a container that you can't take the lid off of.)
+Now, it’s time to take care of that glitter.
+Slowly lift up both sides of the newspaper so that all the glitter goes into the crease in the middle.
+You can then use that as a funnel to put the leftover glitter back in the container (or in the trash if you’ve got a container that you can’t take the lid off of.)